spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-paid-storage-transfer/index.html.md

 **Q. What is the effective date of the changes?**
 A. For existing paid tier users:

-- These limits will not apply immediately and will be applicable to your subscription at your next renewal on or after **2022-10-15**.
+- These limits will not apply immediately and will be in the terms of your subscription at your next renewal on or after **2022-10-15**.
 - Storage limits will be applicable for impacted subscriptions from **2023-02-15**.
 - Transfer limits will not be applicable until further communication from GitLab.